aws-samples/aws-modernization-with-pulumi/content/30_deploying_eks_cluster/1_new_project.md

 +++
-title = "Creating a New Project" chapter = false weight = 1
+title = "2.1 Creating a New Project" chapter = false weight = 1
 +++